rubys/bootstrap/bylaws.md

-Membership of the Successor shall terminate effective upon closing of the acquisition; provided, however, the Membership Obligations and participation obligations, commitments, contributions and activities of the acquired Member shall continue and be binding upon such Successor and shall inure to the benefit of the Foundation.
+Membership of the Successor shall terminate effective upon closing of the acquisition; provided, however, the Membership Obligations and participation obligations, commitments, contributions and activities of the acquired Member shall continue and be binding upon such Successor and shall inure to the benefit of the $FOUNDATION.

 ### Section 2.10 Additional Classes of Members
 The conditions, privileges, powers, and voting rights (if any) of any class of Members